Navkiran23/DubSpot/README.md

 The folder for the frontend contains the HTML and CSS components we will be using to create the webpage

-The UIUX folder contains the visual designs that the frontend team will use as a guide when coding

 The weekly reports folder contains the weekly reports by our group

 The testing features contains any testing files